 More all night recording sessions for Bart back at the Melbourne Town Hall, interestingly the organ has 6024 pipes and stands at 9.75 metres high.
-Jon O’Neil lent a hand for these and brought along a bag of extra microphones (including a pair of AKG C414 XLS’, Carillon AXIS 70 ribbon and a Neumann TLM 49 amongst the others).
+Jon O’Neil lent a hand for these and brought along a bag of extra microphones (including a pair of AKG C414 XLS’, Carillon AXIS 70 ribbon and a Neumann TLM 49).
 Nick Sorich also assisted on the final night.
 Following the recording sessions we took impulse responses of the hall using sine wave sweeps and a starter pistol (conducted around 4am which was nice and quiet) recorded across 8 microphones spread throughout the hall.
-As a bit of trivia, this organ has 6024 pipes and stands at 9.75 metres high.

 Last week I had an assignment to collect supermarket sounds for a short film and we were lucky enough to have access to the supermarket for several hours over two days before the doors opened for shopping.
 For the recordings I brought out a matched pair of DPA 4023 mics in ORTF arrangement in a blimp for atmos and a Rode NTG-3 shotgun mic in a second blimp, recording to the Nagra VI.
 Got plenty of different hums from the fridges and appliances along with the supermarket staff working on different tasks like using the automatic bread cutter, packing shelves, requests over the PA etc. Here’s a quick chop of some of the sounds.